cavalle/steak_is_a_scam/steak/steak.md

 </script>

 <!SLIDE center karateka2>
-.notes But it is for another talk that I tell the story behind this photo.
-What I would like to talk you tonight is about a gem I'm author of…
+.notes is the original picture.
+But what I would like to talk you tonight is about a gem I'm author of…

 <div class='crop'>
   <img src='/image/steak/karateka.jpg'/>